bilalamjad-devops/containerize-flask-mysql-application/README.md

 During the lab, we intentionally start with an incorrect configuration to understand why containers cannot communicate by default.
 We then fix the issue using a Docker network.

+I am using Docker Desktop and Git Bash.

 ---

 ## Project Flow